“What Do You Mean You Didn’t See My Kid’s 504 Plan?!”

 My son’s attention deficit hyperactivity disorder (ADHD or ADD) sometimes causes him to not pay attention to what is going on.
 Even with medication, he struggles with moodiness and irritability with no appetite.
 Being a teacher myself, I know that sometimes students may not always tell the whole story accurately or without exaggeration, so when my son told me he was getting in trouble in gym class and getting picked on by his teacher, I figured my son was just mad about getting in trouble.

 Weeks went by and things continued to get worse.
 My son started to pretend to be sick on gym days and begged me to pick him up every day for lunch.
 I was at work myself as a 6th grade teacher, so I would pick him up, skip my own lunch, feed him, bring him back to school, and go back to work.
 It still haunts me that I didn’t sit down sooner with him and ask him to explain what was happening.
-My son started gaining weight and, because he has hypothyroid, his thyroid levels started elevating.
+My son started putting on pounds and, because he has hypothyroid, his thyroid levels started elevating.
 His grades began dropping and his self-esteem was diminishing.
 He said everyone at school hated him.

 I finally emailed the teacher and he responded explaining about some trivial incident that caused my son to sit out of a game for a few minutes.
 I assumed my son was overreacting to this and angry he had to sit out for getting overly aggressive and competitive in games.
 This is why he must feel like he was being picked on.
 So, I let it go.